 Municipal levels.
-The five year IDP responds to the NDP, PDP, MTSF and Provincial Strategic Priorities by identifying the development priorities listed below for the Makana Municipality The combination of community planning with inter-spheres strategic planning will culminate in local initiatives becoming central to provincial and national government programs that will manifest in credible IDPs which are reflective of a developmental state.
+The five year IDP responds to the NDP, PDP, MTSF and Provincial Strategic Priorities by identifying the development priorities listed below for the Makana Municipality

+The combination of community planning with inter-spheres strategic planning will culminate in local initiatives becoming central to provincial and national government programs that will manifest in credible IDPs which are reflective of a developmental state.

 In order to ensure that Makana Municipality is empowered to deliver on a flow of priority services, this review process will endeavor to respond to the challenges being experienced at community level.
 It will align priorities by eliminating poor integration between the municipality and the programs of various sector services in the IDP.
-Table below is the list of six Development priorities

-NUMBER 2017-2022 DEVELOPMENT PRIORITIES

-Development Basic Service Delivery and Infrastructure Development

-Priority No. One:

-Development Community and Social Development

-Priority No. Two:

-Development Local Economic and Rural Development

-Priority No. Three

-Development Institutional development and Financial Viability

-Priority No. Four

-Development Good Governance and Public Participation

-Priority No. Five

-Development Human Settlement Management

-Priority No. Six:
+Table below is the list of six Development priorities.
+In the 2011-2017 IDP there were seven development priority in the IDP for the 2017-22 there are six development priorities.
+Development priority number seven which was Support to Rural and vulnerable groups and been integrated to Priority number three and five respectfully.

+NUMBER 2011-17 Development 2017-2022 Development Priorities Priorities Development Basic Service Delivery and Basic Service Delivery and Priority No. One: Infrastructure development Infrastructure Development Development Community and Social Community and Social Development Priority No. Two: Development Development Local Economic Development Local Economic and Rural Development Priority No. Three and Planning Development Institutional Development and Institutional development and Financial Priority No. Four Financial Management Viability Development Good Governance and Public Good Governance and Public Priority No. Five Participation Participation Development Human Settlement Human Settlement Management Priority No. Six: Management